nwrana/run_analysis.R/README.md

 # README
-Written by Nathan Wrana as part of the course project for Getting and Clean Data
+Written by Nathan Wrana as part of the course project for Getting and Cleaning Data

 ##The package includes the following files
 * run_analysis.R